-When, in the user's judgment, cleaning is required, S&C recommends the pad-mounted gear be completely de-energized and properly grounded according to the user's operating and safety procedures, and thoroughly cleaned by hand.
-If it is not possible to de-energize the gear, the use of pressure sprayed dry ice (solid CO2) is an acceptable alternative cleaning method.
+When, in the user's judgment, cleaning is required, S&C recommends the pad-mount gear be completely de-energized, tested, and grounded the pad-mounted gear according to the user's operating and safety procedures, and thoroughly cleaned by hand.
+If it is not possible to de-energize the gear, the use of pressure sprayed dry ice (solid CO_2) is an acceptable alternative cleaning method.